 - low blood pressure

 Anaphylaxis can be fatal without immediate emergency care.
 If people suspect anaphylaxis, they should dial the emergency services or go to the emergency room right away.

-C-difficile-induced colitis is challenging to treat because the bacterium is resistant to most antibiotics available.
+Doctors find C-difficile-induced colitis challenging to treat because the bacterium is resistant to most antibiotics available.

 Severe, chronic, or untreated cases of C-difficile-induced colitis can lead to death.